 With married parents, the default is that both parents independently have the authority to consent to medical care on behalf of the minor patient.
 Therefore, a married parent may individually and independently consent to medical care for the minor patient.
 The consent of the other parent is not needed, even in major medical decisions.
 However, the practice should attempt to obtain the consent from both parents for logistical purposes in major medical decisions such as surgeries or behavioral health treatment.

 As a best course of action, practices should have a policy in place to handle situations of divorce and marital discord.
 The policy should address who the practice will consider to have the authority to make medical decisions on behalf of the minor patient.
 The policy should put forth the default assumptions the practice will make absent legal documentation showing otherwise.
 The policy should reinforce that the practice utilizes its discretion when classifying care as a major or minor medical decision.
-Additionally, the policy should state the practice will not become involved in marital disputes between the parties and if negotiating care with the parents becomes too burdensome, the practice has the option to discharging the patient from the practice with proper notice.
+Additionally, the policy should state the practice will not become involved in marital disputes between the parties and if negotiating care with the parents becomes too burdensome, the practice has the option to discharge the patient from the practice with proper notice.

-Based on MagMutual’s experience in these situations, we have developed these divorce and marital discord guidelines which a practice can utilize to reduce risk with disruptive parents.
+Based on MagMutual’s experience in these situations, we have developed these [marketing to insert] divorce and marital discord guidelines which a practice can utilize to reduce risk with disruptive parents.
 This draft guideline incorporates the most common risk management issues that MagMutual has encountered in this area.
-Depending on the frequency of issues, the practice can either hand out the guidelines to parents as appropriate and/or adjust the guidelines to become an agreement that is signed by the parents.
+Depending on the frequency of issues, the practice can either hand out the guidelines to parents as appropriate and/or adjust the guidelines to become an agreement that signed by the parents.

 Want to learn more?